Enjoy spotting dragonflies and damselflies, or interested to learn more about them?

 What happens after I have signed up?

-- Send the results of your survey to us either using the SGBioAtlas app, online survey form, or email us a scanned copy of your datasheet!
+5. Send the results of your survey to us either using the SGBioAtlas app, FormSG, or email us a scanned copy of your datasheet!

 Frequently Asked Questions (FAQ)

-Yes!
-We will provide training at our workshops and theory video, which will cover basic survey and dragonfly-watching techniques, as well as identification of 23 common dragonflies and damselflies in Singapore.
-This will enable you to carry out the basic surveys in ou parks.
+Yes, we will provide a practical training and a theory video, which will cover basic survey and dragonfly-watching techniques, as well as identification of 23 common dragonflies and damselflies in Singapore.
+This will enable you to carry out the basic surveys in our parks.
 With practice, you will be able to identify more species and become a true-blue dragonfly watcher!

 The survey is designed to accommodate surveyors without any specialised equipment such as a camera or a pair of binoculars.
 All you need is a datasheet and a pen, or a smartphone with the SGBioAtlas app.
 You are encouraged to bring along a camera and/or a pair of binoculars though!